kitttn/temptest/Quick-Start-Guide.md

   * 1 Multimeter for reading GPIO pin voltage
 * Follow the hardware setup instructions on [this page](Hardware-Setup)

-Here's a picture of the BDB.
-Click the image for a larger version.
+Here's a picture of the BDB, with labels in white for some of the important components, etc. Click the image for a larger version.
 <a href="https://github.com/projectara/Firmware-wiki/wiki/images/BDB2A.jpg"><img src="https://github.com/projectara/Firmware-wiki/wiki/images/BDB2A.jpg" width="640">

 --------------------------------------------------------------